 At the very least, this printer supports a wide range of materials.
 All the usual suspects (ABS, PLA, Nylon, are accounted for, but you’re also able to print with wood, stone, and bronze-based filaments, among others.
 This greatly increases the versatility of the printer.

 Rather than show off flashy but ultimately rarely-used features, most of this product’s advanced functionality could easily pass unnoticed.
 Take the heated bed, for instance: it’s rarely remarked upon in premium models because it’s taken for granted so often.
 Still, in this case, it helps ensure your prints aren’t warped before they even really get started.

 There’s also a special anti-jam nozzle, and you can even swap it out for a higher resolution one if you’d like.
 This is temperature-controlled too, so there’s no need to worry about accidentally ruining your print or filament.
 When combined with the fully-enclosed design, this ensures you’ll waste as little material as possible.

 There are a couple of other features.
 You can slice models directly from the printer using the small LCD screen, but that’s not all.
 With a minimum layer thickness of 0.6mm, if you go slowly, there’s no reason why you shouldn’t be able to build some truly magnificent and detailed models.

 The price really is the Airwolf HD’s biggest stumbling block.
-This printer was initially released in 2014, but it still commands a pretty significant price tag.
+This printer was initially released in 2014, but it still commands quite a significant price tag.
 Currently, this product retails for around $3000, so it’s all but inaccessible to hobbyists, small companies, startups, or anyone other than medium-to-large businesses.

 There is one silver lining, though: with the Airwolf HD, you don’t have to use a proprietary filament.
 In fact, since so many materials are supported, you’re free to use almost any 3mm filament you’d like.
 This (and the printer’s anti-waste temperature control) helps keep waste down, which keeps profits up.